skef/FFSVGFig/README.md

 The tool produces a relatively faithful version of quadratic or cubic contours.
 The soft "interior" contour lines (usually visible at high magnification) are not included.
+Closed contours are shown with a slightly green fill for clarity while open contours are not filled.
+This fill can currently only be changed by editing the style embedded in the script.

 Selected on-curve points are displayed as selected so one should be careful about which points are selected before saving the font file.
 (The script is also capable of displaying selected off-curve points, but because FontForge does not save the selection state of those points there is currently no interface for that.
 However, it would be relatively easy to add a Tools menu item to generate from the UI to get around that problem if and when needed.)

 The tool does not currently display Spiro contours but they would not be very difficult to add.
 Point and contour names are also not yet displayed, nor is the Guide layer or any metric line.
 There is currently no way of including a false mouse pointer for illustrative purposes, nor is there any provision for animation.